-ROLE PLAYER RESPONSIBILITIES Identify and designate land for housing development; Plan and manage land use and development (township establishment, subdivision, consolidation, rezoning etc.); Provision of bulk engineering services; Provision of services in respect of water, sanitation, electricity. roads, storm water drainage etc.; Maintenance of a housing data base.
-Develop Provincial Housing Policies; Co- ordinate housing development in the Province; Prepare and maintain a multi-year plan in respect of each National and Provincial Housing Programme to access finance from the National Housing Fund and; Western Cape Department of Human Settlement Fund the erection of top structures; Human Settlement Fund the purchase of land if the Municipality has no land available; Capacity development of municipalities to enable them to perform their obligations in terms of housing delivery; Appointment of developers/contractors.
-Develop National Housing policy as well as norms and standards; Set National housing delivery goals; Approve Funding to Provincial Departments Monitor performance in terms of housing delivery; National Department of Human Settlement Assist provinces to develop the administrative capacity required for the effective exercise of their powers and performance of their duties in respect of housing development; Support and strengthen the capacity of municipalities to manage their own affairs and to exercise their powers and perform their duties in respect of housing development; Promote consultation and communication on matters regarding housing development; Administer the National Housing Fund and allocation of funding to Provinces.
+ROLE PLAYER RESPONSIBILITIES Provision of services in respect of water, sanitation, electricity. roads, storm water drainage etc.; Maintenance of a housing data base.
+Develop Provincial Housing Policies; Co- ordinate housing development in the Province; Prepare and maintain a multi-year plan in respect of each National and Provincial Housing Programme to access finance from the National Housing Fund and; Western Cape Department of Human Settlement Fund the erection of top structures; Fund the purchase of land if the Municipality has no land available; Capacity development of municipalities to enable them to perform their obligations in terms of housing delivery; Appointment of developers/contractors.
+Develop National Housing policy as well as norms and standards; Set National housing delivery goals; Approve Funding to Provincial Departments Monitor performance in terms of housing delivery; Assist provinces to develop the administrative capacity required for the effective exercise of their powers and performance of their duties in respect of housing development; Support and strengthen the capacity of municipalities to manage their own affairs and to exercise their powers and perform their duties in respect of housing development; Promote consultation and communication on matters regarding housing development; Administer the National Housing Fund and allocation of funding to Provinces.